Check petrol and diesel prices for today

-Bhubaneswar: The wave of rising fuel prices has come to standstill for the ninth consecutive day.
-This has brought a much-needed respite to the consumers who were already hassled with rising prices of commodities during the ongoing Covid-19 crisis.
+Bhubaneswar: Fuel prices have managed to remain constant, amid the ongoing Covid-19 crisis.
+This has brought a much-needed respite to the consumers who were already hassled with rising prices of necessary commodities in the country.

-As on Wednesday, Bhubaneswar recorded Rs 81.01 per litre for Petrol.
+As on Thursday, Bhubaneswar recorded Rs 81.01 per litre for Petrol.
 In the meanwhile, the diesel price was recorded as Rs 78.92 per litre in the State Capital city of Odisha.
-Even though petrol prices remained unchanged diesel prices hiked by 28 paise/litre.

 The prices of petrol today in different metro cities are as follows: